davidegat/AIRCBot/README.md

 ### Security
 - Requires password-based authentication for private messaging.
+- User will be de-authenticated upon: nick change, channel part, disconnection.
 - Implements basic anti-brute-force measures with temporary blocking for failed login attempts.
 - Uses a local LLM setup by default to increase privacy.
 - Secure connection is supported by python irc libraries.